Hidden metallic iron in amorphous silicate dust? Insights from condensation experiments and mid-infrared spectroscopy: Introduction

-In laboratories, experiments have been carried out to produce amorphous silicate dust analogues with various techniques, such as the sol-gel method \citep{Jaeger2003}, the so-called “smoke” method \citep{Nuth2002, Rietmeijer2002}, and melt-quenching \citep{Dorschner1995, Mutschke1998}.
+In laboratories, experiments have been carried out to produce amorphous silicate dust analogs with various techniques, such as the sol-gel method \citep{Jaeger2003}, the so-called “smoke” method \citep{Nuth2002, Rietmeijer2002}, and melt-quenching \citep{Dorschner1995, Mutschke1998}.
 Most of these experiments assume that circumstellar dust is pure amorphous silicate without metallic iron inclusions.
-On the other hand, \cite{Speck2015} proposed the combination of iron-free amorphous silicate with chondritic composition (Na$_{0.11}$Ca$_{0.12}$Mg$_{1.86}$)(Al$_{0.18}$Si$_{1.85}$)O$_{6}$ and metallic iron as an alternative to astronomical silicates, assuming that amorphous silicate grains and metallic iron grains exist separately.
+On the other hand, \cite{Speck2015} proposed the combination of iron-free amorphous silicate with a chondritic composition, (Na$_{0.11}$Ca$_{0.12}$Mg$_{1.86}$)(Al$_{0.18}$Si$_{1.85}$)O$_{6}$, and metallic iron as an alternative to astronomical silicates, assuming that amorphous silicate grains and metallic iron grains exist separately.

-Equilibrium condensation temperature of metallic iron is similar to those of crystalline Mg-silicates (forsterite and enstatite), but kinetically, condensation of metallic iron may delay due to its high surface energy and high efficiency of absorbing stellar light \citep{Kozasa1987, Woitke2006}.
-The abundant presence of amorphous silicates, which are metastable silicate phases, suggests that circumstellar dust formation generally occurs under unequilibrium conditions, and the condensation sequence of amorphous silicates and metallic iron is further unclear.
-Although \cite{Gail1999} estimated that metallic iron first condenses on the surface of silicate, whether the iron exists as separate particles or as inclusions inside the silicate grains is not determined. \cite{Kemper2002} argued that non-spherical metallic iron grains explain the observation of AGB star with an optically thick circumstellar dust shell.
-For the ISM, it is estimated that 70\% of the depleted iron in the ISM exists as metallic particles within amorphous silicate by numerical simulations \citep{Zhukovska2018}.
-While \cite{Jaeger2003} theoretically showed IR spectral features of dust consisting of amorphous silicate shell and metallic iron core, the effects of metallic Fe–Ni particles on the infrared spectra of amorphous silicate have not been examined experimentally.
+The equilibrium condensation temperature of metallic iron is similar to those of crystalline Mg-silicates (forsterite and enstatite), but kinetically, the condensation of metallic iron can be delayed due to its high surface energy and high efficiency of absorbing stellar light \citep{Kozasa1987, Woitke2006}.
+The abundant presence of amorphous silicates, which are metastable silicate phases, suggests that circumstellar dust formation generally occurs under nonequilibrium conditions, and the condensation sequence of amorphous silicates and metallic iron is further unclear.
+Although \cite{Gail1999} estimated that metallic iron first condenses on the surface of silicate, whether the iron exists as separate particles or as inclusions inside the silicate grains has not been determined. \cite{Kemper2002} argued that nonspherical metallic iron grains explain the observation of an AGB star with an optically thick circumstellar dust shell.
+In the ISM, an estimated 70\% of its depleted iron exists as metallic particles within amorphous silicate, according to numerical simulations \citep{Zhukovska2018}.
+While \cite{Jaeger2003} theoretically showed IR spectral features of dust consisting of an amorphous silicate shell and a metallic iron core, the effects of metallic Fe–Ni particles on the IR spectra of amorphous silicate have not been examined experimentally.